-Interest on borrowed funds — margin interest — is slightly higher than the prime rate that banks charge to their best customers.
+Interest on borrowed funds — margin interest — is slightly higher than the prime rate banks charge to their best customers.
 To use margin, the customer must open a margin account with a broker, and the money is borrowed from the broker.
 The interest rate charged by the broker will depend on how much the broker pays its bank for the money — called the brokers rate — plus whatever amount the broker decides to add.
 Typically, brokers have a sliding scale of margin interest that depends on the size of the individual trading account, with larger accounts paying lower interest rates than smaller accounts.
+As of 2021, margin interest rates range from 6% to 9%.

 Like the margin requirement to short stocks, the term margin is also used in futures and forex accounts that specify the amount of cash or cash equivalents, such as U.S. Treasuries, required to guarantee the performance of the futures or currency contract.
 In futures, the margin requirement is called a performance bond, because it is not borrowed money, but a deposit that guarantees the performance of the contract until settlement.
 A trader pays no interest on the margin in a futures or forex account — in fact, traders can earn interest by depositing U.S. Treasuries in a futures account to cover the margin requirement.